 - were born in Victoria, have spent a considerable part of their life in Victoria, or have made a significant contribution to Victoria

-We encourage nominations of women from all walks of life including those from diverse communities, including Aboriginal women, women from culturally and linguistically diverse backgrounds and those from the LGBTI community.
+We encourage nominations of women from diverse communities, including Aboriginal women, women from culturally and linguistically diverse backgrounds and those from the LGBTI community.

 There are no age restrictions for nominees.
 Posthumous nominations are accepted.